armbian/documentation/docs/User-Guide_FAQ.md

 - **This information is mainly for new/inexperienced users but could be useful for others too.**

+## Is Armbian an operating system?

+Not per se.
+Armbian is a collection of scripts that allows users to create images for SBCs with working kernels in various userspace configurations.
+Armbian does provide prebuild images but mostly for users convenience.

 ## Why I cannot simply shove a random image into my board to work like on my PC?

 Shortly explain difference between ARM and Intel architecure.
 Bus system, device tree....that reasons.